Wedding Officiant Frequently Asked Questions

 What forms of payment do you prefer/accept?

 Our preferred method for payment of your initial deposit is Paypal.
-There is a Paypal button toward the bottom of our Home page specifically set up to do this.
-Bear in mind that Paypal deducts an additional 4% for processing, but this is definitely the fastest way to “lock” your date and time and receive your packet.
-We also accept cash, personal or Cashier’s check, money order and gold bullion (may require extra postage!)
+There is a Paypal button toward the bottom of our Home Page specifically set up to do this.
+Bear in mind that Paypal requires an additional 3% for processing, but this is definitely the fastest way to “lock” your date and time and receive your packet.
+For the initial retainer, we also accept cash, personal or Cashier’s check, money order and gold bars (may require additional postage!)

-Unfortunately, we can no longer accept personal checks for payment of the final balance (we had to stop taking them when couples started bouncing them).
+We can no longer accept personal checks for payment of the final balance (unfortunately, we had to stop taking them when couples started bouncing them).

-In accepting your initial deposit, we guarantee that one of us will be available at the desired date and time to perform your wedding.
+In accepting your initial retainer, we guarantee that one of us will be available at the desired date and time to perform your wedding.
 The only way we can do this is to turn away other couples inquiring about your date.
-For this reason, if you decide to cancel our services for any reason, your initial retainer will not be refunded.
+For this reason, should you decide to cancel our services for any reason, your initial retainer will not be refunded.

 Do you charge for in-person meetings?

 Our initial consultation is always free.
-Subsequent in-person meetings may incur additional cost, and will depend upon our availability.
+Subsequent in-person meetings may incur a small additional cost, and will depend upon our availability.

 What happens after we pay our initial retainer?

-The moment we receive your retainer, we send you our complete Ceremony Design Packet, consisting of multiple e-mail attachments in Microsoft Word format (if you have any problem opening or reading them, we can convert them to virtually any format you need).
-The Packet contains numerous complete ceremonies of different lengths, styles and themes, along with enough “mix-and-match” ceremony components to allow you to create, literally, hundreds of unique ceremonies!
+When we receive your retainer, we send you our complete Ceremony Design Packet, consisting of multiple e-mail attachments in Microsoft Word format (if you have any problem opening or reading them, we can convert them to virtually any format you need).
+The Packet contains numerous complete ceremonies of different lengths, styles and themes, both religious and non-religious, along with enough individual “mix-and-match” ceremony design elements to allow you to create hundreds of unique ceremonies!
 Your challenge is to figure out what you want…and have fun doing it!

 What is included in the fee?